ibm-cloud-docs/codeengine/cmd_defs.md

 </ul>
 This value is required. </dd>
 <dt>`-arg`, `--argument`</dt>
-<dd>Set arguments for instances of the job definition.
+<dd>Set arguments for runs of the job.
 Specify one argument per `--argument` flag; for example, `-a argA -a argB`.
 This value is optional.
 </dd>
 <dt>`-a`, `--argument`</dt>
-<dd>Set arguments for instances of the job definition.
+<dd>Set arguments for runs of the job.
 Specify one argument per `--argument` flag; for example, `-a argA -a argB`.
 This value is optional.
 </dd>
 <dt>`-ai`, `--array-indices`</dt>
-<dd>Specifies the indices of the instances that are used to run the job.
-Specify the list or range of indices that are separated by hyphens (-) or commas (,); for example, `1,3,6,9`, `1-5,7-8,10`, or `"1 - 10"`.
-The maximum is `9999`.
+<dd>Specifies the array indices of the instances that are used to run the job.
+Specify the list or range of indices that are separated by hyphens (-) or commas (,); for example, `1,3,6,9` or `1-5,7-8,10`.
+The maximum is `999999`.
 This value is optional.
 The default value is <code>0</code>.
 </dd>
 <dt>`-cmd`, `--command`</dt>
-<dd>Set commands for instances of the job definition.
+<dd>Set commands for runs of the job.
 Specify one command per `--command` flag; for example, `--cmd cmdA --cmd cmdB`.
 This value overrides the default command that is specified within the container image.
 This value is optional.
 </dd>
 <dt>`-c`, `--command`</dt>
-<dd>Set commands for instances of the job definition.
+<dd>Set commands for runs of the job.
 Specify one command per `--command` flag; for example, `--cmd cmdA --cmd cmdB`.
 This value overrides the default command that is specified within the container image.
 This value is optional.
 </dd>
 <dt>`--cpu`</dt>
-<dd>The amount of CPU to set for the instance of the job definition.
+<dd>The amount of CPU to set for runs of the job.
 This value is optional.
 The default value is <code>1</code>.</dd>
 <dt>`-e`, `--env`</dt>
-<dd>Set environment variables for instances of the job definition.
+<dd>Set environment variables for runs of the job.
 Must be in `NAME=VALUE` format.
 This action adds a new environment variable or overrides an existing environment variable.
 Specify one environment variable per `--env` flag; for example, `--env envA=A --env envB=B`.
 This value is optional.
 </dd>
 <dt>`-env-cm`, `--env-from-configmap`</dt>
-<dd>Set environment variables for instances of the job definition from the key-value pairs that are stored in this configmap.
+<dd>Set environment variables for runs of the job from the key-value pairs that are stored in this configmap.
 To reference the full configmap, specify the name of the configmap.
 To reference individuals keys, use the format `NAME:KEY_A,KEY_B`.
 For example, to add an environment variable for a single key `key1` in a configmap that is named `configmapName`, use the value `configmapName:key1`.
 To add environment variables for all keys in a configmap that is named `configmapName`, use the value `configmapName`.
-Keys added to a configmap with a full reference display as environment variables when a new job is run that uses this job definition.
+Keys added to a configmap with a full reference display as environment variables when a new job is run.
 This value is optional.
 </dd>
 <dt>`-env-sec`, `--env-from-secret`</dt>
-<dd>Set environment variables for instances of the job definition from the key-value pairs that are stored in this secret.
+<dd>Set environment variables for runs of the job from the key-value pairs that are stored in this secret.
 To reference the full secret, specify the name of the secret.
 To reference individuals keys, use the format `NAME:KEY_A,KEY_B`.
 For example, to add an environment variable for a single key `password` in a secret that is named `secretName`, use the value `secretName:password`.
 To add environment variables for all keys in a secret that is named `secretName`, use the value `secretName`.
-Keys that are added to a secret with a full reference display as environment variables when a new job is run that uses this job definition.
+Keys that are added to a secret with a full reference display as environment variables when a new job is run.
 This value is optional.
 </dd>
 <dt>`-es`, `--ephemeral-storage`</dt>
-<dd>The amount of ephemeral storage to set for instances of the job definition.
-Use 'Mi' for mebibytes or 'Gi' for gibibytes.
+<dd>The amount of ephemeral storage to set for runs of the job.
+Use `Mi` for mebibytes or `Gi` for gibibytes.
 This value is optional.
 The default value is <code>500Mi</code>.
 </dd>
 <dt>`-met`, `--maxexecutiontime`</dt>
-<dd>The maximum execution time in seconds for the job.
+<dd>The maximum execution time in seconds for runs of the job.
 This value is optional.
 The default value is <code>7200</code>.
 </dd>
 <dt>`-m`, `--memory`</dt>
-<dd>The amount of memory set for the job definition.
-Use `Mi` for mebibytes or `Gi` for gibibytes.
+<dd>The amount of memory that is set for runs of the job.
+Use 'Mi' for mebibytes or 'Gi' for gibibytes.
 This value is optional.
 The default value is <code>128Mi</code>.
 </dd>
 <dt>`-rs`, `--registry-secret`</dt>
 <dd>The name of the image registry access secret.
 The image registry access secret is used to authenticate with a private registry when you download the container image.
 This value is optional.
 </dd>
 <dt>`-r`, `--retrylimit`</dt>
-<dd>The number of times to retry the job.
-A job is retried when it gives an exit code other than zero.
+<dd>The number of times to retry an array index of a job before the job is marked as failed.
+An array index of a job is retried when it gives an exit code other than zero.
 This value is optional.
 The default value is <code>3</code>.
 </dd>
 </dl>